rupertw/url-shortener/README.md

 # Features
 - Development based on Spring Boot and Redis.
 - Support for configuring blacklist for long URL via domains.
-- Providing HTTP-based APIs for shortening a URL and get the original URL.
+- Providing REST APIs for shortening a URL and get the original URL.
-- Providing extended HTTP-based APIs for data statistics, such as the most top N visited short URLs.
+- Providing extended REST APIs for data statistics, such as the most top N visited short URLs.
 - Support for building docker image by a maven plugin named dockerfile-maven-plugin.

 # Quick Start